lukaszraczylo/graphql-monitoring-proxy/README.md

 In the case of the `@cached` you can add additional parameters to the directive which will set the cache for specific queries to the provided time.
 For example, `query MyCachedQuery @cached(ttl: 90) ....` will set the cache for the query to 90 seconds.

+Since version `0.5.30` the cache is gzipped in the memory, which should optimise the memory usage quite significantly.

 ### Security